 |Money Market Account||0.15% APY||$25000|

-The Bank and Trust has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-The Bank and Trust does not have the best savings rate, which means you should think about looking elsewhere for banks that deliver more return for your money.
+The Bank and Trust offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+The Bank and Trust does not have the best savings rate, which means you should think about taking a look elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-The Bank and Trust's CD rates are fair compared to other U.S. banks.Back to Overview
+The Bank and Trust's CD rates are fair in comparison to the national average.Back to Overview

 Find a The Bank and Trust Near Me

-The Bank and Trust has seven locations in the U.S.Back to Overview
+The Bank and Trust has seven branches across the U.S.Back to Overview